daftsoftware/StarterProject/README.md

 ## Package Size

 **Disclaimer** - It is possible to get the size of a project much smaller than this project offers out of the box.
 However the goal of this project is to min-max rendering, cpu and IO performance at runtime and improve editor startup times where possible.
-While the package can be made much smaller using compression, shared shaders, DX11 / OpenGL, or otherwise eliminating the global shader cache (which would kill around 60MB out the box) doing so would generally result in performance reduction or an unsatisfactory or reduced experience for players.
+While the package can be made much smaller using compression, shared shaders, DX11 / OpenGL, or otherwise eliminating the global shader cache (which would kill around 60MB out the box) doing so would generally result in performance reduction or an unsatisfactory or reduced experience for players, however may be desirable for some projects like game jams.
 Therefore I won't be doing this mods myself but they are easy to do.
 By default this project also does not use CryptoKeys, PAK or IOStore - 211.8MB is the uncompressed size of the project, and with the equivalent size of a blank project package without PAK or IOStore the size would be 621.9MB.

 It's worth noting that most of the mods that have been done in this uproject are highly opinionated, suited primarily for the needs of Daft Software, and not suitable for many projects, especially those in AAA where content pipelines aren't controlled, anarchy reigns, and artists may place engine content into levels, but hopefully should still provide a good jumping off point for your own projects or game jams.